 I Tried The Wim Hof Method For 3 Months — This Is What Happened

 Cold therapy alone has been used medicinally for thousands of years, and the benefits include reduced inflammation, improved recovery, increased thermogenesis, increased life span in mice and flies, improved sleep, reduced pain, and reduced anxiety and depression.

 I started with the breathing and cold showers but wasn't having the experience that he and others were sharing, so I got discouraged, distracted, and stopped altogether.
-Then a friend sent me a text about Wim, and I decided to give it another try, but this time I committed to the advanced breathing and the icy-cold immersion (commitment is one of the three pillars of the WHM).
-When I first went into the water at a temperature of about 48 degrees Fahrenheit, I lasted for about one minute before my body started shaking and my teeth chattering.
-My mind and body were screaming, "Get out and get out quick!"
+Then a friend sent me a text about Wim, and I decided to give it another try, but this time I committed to the advanced breathwork and the icy-cold immersion (commitment is one of the three pillars of the WHM, along with breathing and cold therapy).

 I knew why.
 When I was a young boy, I had a few scary experiences with cold water in the winter, sledding in the snow and playing ice hockey.
 A couple of times I almost drowned in an ice-covered lake, but my brother saved me.
 As long as I can remember, I never liked cold water, and I got cold very quickly in freezing environments.
 I recognized I have some deep fears around cold water.

-The following day I was not excited about getting back in the water, but Wim said to be patient, to commit, and know that cold water is my friend.
+The following day I was not excited about getting back in the water, but Wim says to be patient, to commit, and know that cold water is your friend.
 So as I was going back in the second day, I started saying aloud, "My friend, my friend, I'm going back to my friend" to offer myself a little positive reinforcement.
 For the first week, it was very difficult for me, but I set my mind and opened my heart, and on the seventh day, I experienced a moment in the water I will never forget: I surrendered to the feeling, and I felt comfortable in the water.
 I was saying over and over, "I am one with the water."
 I felt happy, content, and accomplished.
 I thought, "This must be what Wim is talking about."

 When I wake up in the morning, if I feel tired or lazy or moody or just not feeling my best, after I get out of the cold water, my perceived negative energies are gone.
 I feel vibrant, alive, and excited for my experience that day.

 I feel there's even more potential for healing and well-being with the WHM, and I intend to continue cold-water immersion for the rest of my life.
-Thank you Wim, and thank you to the spirit of the cold.